When you are a web designer, you might feel that there is no real need for web design project management software.

 There are two types of people.
 Those who like the way that Trello works and those who absolutely hate it.

-Incidentally, if you’re not sure whether you like Trello or our next suggestion Asana, you might want to have a look at our showdown – Trello vs Asana – which is best project managemment app?
-(2017))
+Incidentally, if you’re not sure whether you like Trello or our next suggestion Asana, you might want to have a look at our showdown – Trello vs Asana – which is the best project management app?
+(2020))

-If you can live with that, Trello has an innovative way of managing projects.
-Again, this is NOT for web designers, but for sure, it can be something which can work for web design projects, since it is very open.
+If you can live with that, Trello has an innovative way of managing work.
+Again, this is NOT for web designers, but for sure, it can be something that can work for website design projects, since it is very open.

 4. Asana – track work for teams

 Asana, powered by a couple of former Facebook employees (Dustin Moskovitz and Justin Rosnestein) is a nice tool for managing work.
-Again, though this is quite generic in nature, and you’ll have to organize your web design projects around the tool, since it is not primarily aimed as web design project management software.
+Again, though this is quite generic in nature, and you’ll have to organize your work around the tool since it is not primarily aimed as a web design project management software.

 5. Jira – project tracking for software teams

-Jira is one of the more popular project tracking software for software development teams.
-From our feedback when we visited web summit, people love to hate Jira, yet for software teams, this has been the first (and many times – the only) option they encounter.
+Jira is one of the more popular work-tracking software for software development teams.
+From our feedback when we visited WebSummit, people love to hate Jira, yet for software teams, this has been the first (and many times – the only) option they encounter.

 Although software developers and web designers have a few things in common, many times their needs do not fully overlap.
-Infact, any software aimed at software development teams is going to be overkill most times for web designers.
+In fact, any software aimed at software development teams is going to be overkill most times for designers.

 Still, Jira has quite a few good features for software teams, which can be hammered into place and be also used as web design project management software.
 Not our first choice, if you had to ask us to make a choice, but not a bad choice.